 - Form submissions that send data to other systems

-Taking our event registration system example.
-Let's break down how you could use serverless functions to handle registration and update how many open slots there are for an event.
+Using the event registration system example, you could use serverless functions to handle registration and update how many open slots there are for an event.
+The flow would work as follows:

 - The website visitor navigates to your event registration page, showing there is room for 15 more people to attend.
 The visitor fills out a custom form to sign up for the event, and submits.